|

 An example script (bimport.sh) is shown subsequently in this

-document that may be used to automatically import a single database.
+document that may be used to automatically import all sets of

 the database settings (eg. CIUPDATE flag) according to the original